 As a broccoli plant grows, there may be times when you spot leaves that literally turn white if not yellow.
 This is often down to magnesium deficiency and especially when there is a lack of it in the soil.
 Now that seems unusual in gardens where manure and compost is added on a regular basis to feed plants.

 The best way to deal with this is to spray the plant with Epsom salts which is magnesium sulphate.
 About 20g per litre will do.
 It should resolve the issue.
 Several applications will be needed.
 Also go sparingly on more high potassium feeds so as not to make the problem worse.
-It also helps to up the watering.
-It is also an issue with other plants like cabbages so the solution equally applies.
-I also use this approach with citrus fruit and the general yellowing that is seen.
+It also helps to up the level of watering.
+It is also an issue with other plants like cabbages so the solution to this deficiency equally applies.
+I also use this approach with citrus fruit and the general yellowing that is seen in the leaves.

 Cultivars Of Broccoli And Calabrese